 You’ll never have to worry about the mess of flour and sugar spilling on your carpet again with a new kitchen extension.
 Not only is it practical, but you can also turn this space into an inviting dining area for when friends come over or as a relaxing breakfast nook where family members can chat together in peace before heading off to work.

 – Pullout shelf

 Having a pullout shelf in your kitchen makes it easier to save space when you’re cooking.
 A large pullout shelf can also be used as a surface.
-You may prefer to sue several cabinets and designate specific cabinets for equipment and ingredients so that the process of prepping becomes less daunting!
+You may prefer to use several cabinets and even designate specific ones for equipment and others for ingredients.
+A bit of organisation makes the process of prepping a lot less daunting!

 When designing a baking station, you need to be able to comfortably mix ingredients and roll dough without bending down.
-In order for your arms not to get stiff from having them raised up all the time while mixing or rolling things out with flour when making a delicious focaccia.
+For your arms not to get stiff from having them raised all the time while mixing or rolling things out with flour when making delicious focaccia.
 Choose counters that are less elevated than the rest of your kitchen countertops – ideally 30-32 inches high so everything is more comfortable.